mancykhadka/Ravenstack/README.md

 **4. Coefficient analysis** — Identified the strongest churn risk and protective factors.
 The most analytically interesting finding: `avg_usage_count` (+0.43, risk) and `avg_session_secs` (-0.55, protective) point in opposite directions, high action counts with short sessions likely signal navigational frustration, while long session duration signals productive use.

 **5. Prescriptive segmentation (Phase C)** — Scored all 500 accounts and classified them into Low/Medium/High risk tiers with specific prescribed actions per tier.
 Observed churn rates rose monotonically from 10.7% (Low) to 39.6% (High), confirming the model's scores reflect genuine differential risk.
 The Medium Risk tier, 381 accounts holding $864K MRR (77% of the portfolio), emerged as the highest-priority target since it combines meaningful risk with the largest revenue concentration.

+## SQL Implementation

+The SQL version (`ravenstack_churn.sql`) rebuilds the data pipeline and descriptive analysis in MySQL, demonstrating the same analytical thinking in a second language.
+It covers:

+- **Database and table design** across all 5 related tables
+- **Data cleaning** — source CSVs store booleans as text ("True"/"False"), which MySQL rejects on import.
+Loaded columns as text first, then converted "True"/"False" to 1/0 and blanks to NULL, and altered columns to proper types.
+This "load raw, clean in SQL" approach keeps raw data intact and every transformation auditable.
+- **Phase A descriptive analytics** — churn rate by industry, referral source, plan tier, tenure (bucketed with `CASE WHEN`), exit reason, and country
+- **Phase B master table build** — four CTEs aggregate each child table to account level, then LEFT JOINs preserve all 500 accounts in a single analysis-ready table

+**SQL techniques:** schema design, `CASE WHEN` conditional logic, type conversion (`ALTER TABLE ...
+MODIFY`), aggregation (`GROUP BY`, `SUM`, `AVG`, `COUNT`), CTEs, multi-table `LEFT JOIN`s, `DATEDIFF` feature engineering, and `COALESCE`.

 ## Key Findings